reasonml/reasonml.github.io/src/pages/guide/language/string-and-char.md

 #### Usage

 [More string operations can be found in the standard library](/api/String.html).
-For JS compilation, see the familiar `JS.String` API bindings in the [BuckleScript API docs](http://bucklescript.github.io/bucklescript/api/Js_string.html).
+For JS compilation, see the familiar `Js.String` API bindings in the [BuckleScript API docs](http://bucklescript.github.io/bucklescript/api/Js_string.html).
 Since a Reason string maps to a JavaScript string, you can mix & match the string operations in both standard libraries.

 #### Tips & Tricks